 - Have you ever experienced an ‘attack’ of fear, anxiety, or panic?

 - Do feelings of anxiety or discomfort around others bother you?

-These are just a few examples, of course, and they are primarily concerned with identifying any potential signs of anxiety and depression.
-By design, they do not assess indicators of well-being, such as flourishing, life satisfaction, or happiness.
+These are just a few examples, and they are primarily concerned with identifying any potential signs of anxiety and depression.
+By design, they do not assess indicators of wellbeing, such as flourishing, life satisfaction, and happiness.

 20 Mental Health Interview Questions a Counselor Should Ask

 Open-ended questions are never a bad thing when you’re trying to start a discussion about mental health.

 A study by Connell, O’Cathain, and Brazier (2014) suggested that seven quality of life domains are particularly relevant to a counselor who wants to open up dialogue with a client: physical health, wellbeing, autonomy, choice and control, self-perception, hope and hopelessness, relationships and belonging, and activity.

 Questions of this type were related to feelings such as agitation, restlessness, sleep, pain, and somatic symptoms.
 Examples of prompts to investigate this domain could include:

 - Tell me about your sleeping habits over the past X months.
 Have you noticed any changes?
 Difficulty sleeping?
 Restlessness?